 Cold Weather Rule

-From October 15 to April 15, RPU acknowledges and complies with the State of Minnesota Cold Weather Rule for Municipal Utilities under Minnesota Statutes, Section 216B.097.
-For more information, click here.
+From October 1 to April 30, RPU acknowledges and complies with the State of Minnesota Cold Weather Rule for Municipal Utilities under Minnesota Statutes, Section 216B.097.
+Click here to view and download the fillable Cold Weather Protection Application.

 Upon death of a customer, the service will be removed from that person’s name as quickly as possible.
 As soon as the death of a customer is known, RPU will send the family a letter giving them a thirty (30) day notice that the name needs to be changed on the account.
 In the event that service is not transferred within thirty (30) days, RPU reserves the right to discontinue service and apply the deposit (if applicable) to all outstanding balances owed to RPU in the name of the deceased individual’s account.